- Cancer 101 Pictures Slideshow

 Blood tests are often ordered to assess liver function.
 Liver enzymes (AST, ALT, GGT, alkaline phosphatase), bilirubin levels, complete blood count, electrolytes, BUN and creatinine, and INR/PTT (international normalized ratio/partial thromboplastin time), and PT (prothrombin time).

 There is no blood test that can specifically diagnose bile duct cancer.
-The diagnosis is confirmed by tissue sample obtained by biopsy and pathology examination of the cells obtained by that biopsy sample.
+The diagnosis is confirmed by tissue sample obtained by biopsy by a surgeon, gastroenterologist, or interventional radiologist and a pathologist using a microscope to exam the cells obtained by that biopsy sample.

 Imaging may be used to evaluate the structure of the liver, gallbladder, bile ducts, and other surrounding organs.
 Tests like ultrasound, CT scan, and MRI may be performed to look for a tumor and its location.